myoung162744/blog/src/content/posts/interactive-multiple-choice.md

 A student who guesses correctly looks the same as one who reasons brilliantly.
 Yet with answers now easily accessible to students, the ability to reason well might be more important than the right answer.

 Teachers recognize this problem.
-They want to understand how students think.
-But one teacher can only deeply evaluate a limited number of students.
+They want to understand how students think, but one teacher can only deeply evaluate a limited number of students.
 The system pushes them back to standardized tests.

 Here's what's changing: the constraint has always been human attention.
 One expert could only guide a handful of students.
 That's why personalized tutoring worked but couldn't scale.